sagol-python-for-neuroscientists/textbook-public/assignment3/README.md

 Define a class that scans through a folder with all of its subfolders and returns the following:

 * Names and content of the unique files.
-"Unique" in this sense means, that if two files - `a.txt` and `b.tif` for example - have the same content, only the first should be included in this "uniques" list, while the second (`b.tif`) can be discarded.
+"Unique" in this sense means, that if two files - `a.txt` and `b.tif` for example - have the same content, only the first file - i.e. higher up the folder hierarchy - should be included in this "uniques" list, while the second (`b.tif`) can be discarded.
 * Names of the "parent" files and their duplicates, held together in a dictionary.
 In the example above, the parent file is `a.txt`, since it was first in line, and its duplicate is `b.tif`.
 If another file with the same content as `a.txt` and `b.tif` will be found it will be added to that dictionary under `a.txt` again.